sfktrkl/ReactNativeProject/README.md

 ## Setup Formik
 Formik is a library to create a form which allows us to easily create a form which keeps track of our values inside those form fields instead of manually using states.
   > npm install formik

+## Setup Yup
+Yup is a validation library and that allows us to easily set up some validation rules for each individual form field.
+  > npm install yup